eclipse-cyclonedds/cyclonedds/docs/GettingStarted/src/Helloworld-CXX/dds-cxx-hello-world-subscriber-source-code.md

 ```

-Within the subscriber code, we will be mainly using the DDS ISOCPP API and the `HelloWorldData::Msg` type.
-Therefore, the following header files need to included:
+Within the subscriber code, we mainly use the DDS ISOCPP API and the `HelloWorldData::Msg` type.
+Therefore, the following header files must be included:

-- The **dds.hpp** file give access to the DDS APIs,
+- The `dds.hpp` file give access to the DDS APIs,
-- The **HelloWorldData_DCPS.hpp** is specific to the data type defined in the IDL.
+- The `HelloWorldData_DCPS.hpp` is specific to the data type defined in the IDL.

 ```
 #include "dds/dds.hpp"